BenjaminPritchard/BenjaminPritchard/README.md

 Hello, I am Ben.
 Thank you for visiting my GitHub page.
 I love to develop open source software and programming-education content, with a special love of GoLang, Typescript, and embedded systems.
-For my [portfolio](https://benjaminpritchard.github.io/portfolio.html) and lot of information about me and the software I have written or contributed to, please checkout https://benjaminpritchard.github.io.
+To see some of my work & projects, see my websites [here](https://benjaminpritchard.org) or [here](https://kundalinisoftware.com).
 Or even better, if you really want to, head over to my [Github sponsor](https://github.com/sponsors/BenjaminPritchard) page  :)

 <!--
 **BenjaminPritchard/BenjaminPritchard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.